getpelican/pelican/docs/internals.rst

 Simple isn't it ?

-If your new reader requires additional Python dependencies then you should wrap their `imports` statements in `try...except`.
+If your new reader requires additional Python dependencies then you should wrap their `import` statements in `try...except`.
 Then inside the reader's class set the `enabled` class attribute to mark import success or failure.
 This makes it possible for users to continue using their favourite markup method without needing to install modules for all the additional formats they don't use.